jcmartinezmori/jcmartinezmori_old.github.io/research.md

 permalink: /research/
 ---

-Take a look at my expository article on <a href="https://arxiv.org/abs/2404.15372">parking functions</a>!
+Are you wondering what are these <a href="https://arxiv.org/abs/2404.15372">parking functions</a>?

 #### Keywords